Addiction Treatment

 Webster’s dictionary defines stigma as a mark of shame or discredit.
 Addictions are typically attached to a feeling of shame or criticism, a sense of eternal judgment by a label.
 Society frequently perceives drug and alcohol addiction as a matter of morals, ethics, and criminality instead of a health problem.
 Even people who have been in recovery for years face the stereotype that they are somehow lower-class citizens.

 The National Institute of Health (NIH) states the stigma of mental and substance use disorders as complicated attitudes, beliefs, behaviors, and structures that interact as individuals, groups, organizations, and systems that develop into discriminatory thoughts and acts.
-The NIH recognizes three different types of stigma: structural, public and self.

 The Stigma of Addiction and Mental Illness